eCommerce Above The Fold Optimization - 12 Proven Conversion Boosters

 38% of customer journeys start on the retailer’s homepage.

-Plus, it has other benefits—improves conversion rates, increases repeat customers, and improves profitability.
+Including a returns policy has several benefits—improves conversion rates, increases repeat customers, and improves profitability.

 BlackMilkClothing includes its return policy above the fold.